 Jacob Bertrand has quickly become known for his role as Hawk on the popular Netflix series Cobra Kai.
 The drama packed show has plenty of twists and turns for all audiences.
 The show covers contemporary problems – the good and the bad – through the lens of karate and community.
 The show’s popularity continues with a new season, Season 3, that released last month on Netflix.
-We caught up with the active young actor to talk about the show, karate, and his passion for rock climbing in an exclusive cover feature interview with RAIN.
+We caught up with Bertrand to talk about the show, karate, and his passion for rock climbing in an exclusive cover feature interview with RAIN magazine.

 Jacob Bertrand: Oh, no way.
 For how long?